machinelevel/sp425-crazy-cow/README.md

 Just plug in a keyboard and start typing!
 Seriously, that's it.

 - It will use whatever marker tool you've got selected.
+- The reMarkable's built-in text recognition works well on things you type.
 - You can use the stylus to erase, correct, highlight, whatever.
 - Use **ctrl key with `+`, `-`, `0`** to adjust the lettering size.
 - Use **left/right arrows** to turn the page.